Natsumi Kawaguchi vs. Despina Papamichail: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Natsumi Kawaguchi vs. Despina Papamichail Trends and Insights

-- Papamichail won 6-4, 6-3 against Ellen Perez in the qualifying round on Saturday.
+- Kawaguchi has played three matches over the past 12 months across all court surfaces, and 20.0 games per match.

-- Through three matches over the past year (across all court surfaces), Kawaguchi has played 20.0 games per match and won 51.7% of them.
+- Through three matches over the past year on hard courts, Kawaguchi has played 20.0 games per match and won 51.7% of them.

-- In her three matches on hard courts over the past year, Kawaguchi has played an average of 20.0 games.
+- Papamichail has averaged 20.6 games per match in her 28 matches played in the past 12 months across all court surfaces, while winning 50.4% of the games.

-- In the past 12 months, Papamichail has competed in 28 total matches (across all court types), winning 50.4% of the games.
-She averages 20.6 games per match and 9.2 games per set.
+- In 19 matches on hard courts in the past year, Papamichail has averaged 21.1 games per match and 9.1 games per set, winning 55.0% of those games.

-- Papamichail is averaging 21.1 games per match and 9.1 games per set through 19 matches on hard courts in the past 12 months.
+- This is the first time that Kawaguchi and Papamichail have played in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.